Skip to main content

 1634 Broadway, Manhattan, New York City, NY, 10019

-Located in New York’s Theater District, the Winter Garden Theatre has hosted plays, musicals, and concerts since 1911, when the former second American Horse Exchange was converted to a theater.
-Visit this historic theater to see Broadway’s most popular hits, which in the past have included West Side Story, Cats, and School of Rock.
+Located in New York’s Theater District on Broadway and 50th Street, the Winter Garden Theatre has hosted plays, musicals, and concerts since 1911, when the former American Horse Exchange was converted.
+Visit this historical venue to see Broadway’s most popular hits; past productions have included West Side Story, Cats, and School of Rock.

 The Basics